Lexicon

 ORIGINAL

-The human authorization that converts model recommendation into binding commitment.
-The signature is not a mark on paper but legal permission traceable to an accountable party—the physician signs because the medical board conferred authority and the physician accepts malpractice exposure.
-When cognition commoditizes, scarcity migrates to actuation: the bottleneck is no longer thinking but doing, no longer deciding but committing.
-The question is whose hand, under what rules, accountable to whom.
-As agent-mediated transactions scale, the position of the liability sink—where consequence collects—determines who captures the premium for bearing it.
+Whose hand, under what rules, accountable to whom — this is the question that survives when cognition commoditizes.
+The signature is not a mark on paper but legal permission traceable to an accountable party — the physician signs because the medical board conferred authority and the physician accepts malpractice exposure.
+Doing is scarce.
+When cognition commoditizes, scarcity migrates to actuation: the bottleneck is no longer thinking but doing.
+As agent-mediated transactions scale, the position of the liability sink — where consequence collects — determines who captures the premium for bearing it.

 High Modernism